 F45 Training started in Australia in the year 2012, and it has grown its clientele base to the extent of opening new branches in other countries, including the United States.
 This gym has specialized and enthusiastic instructors who will take you through an intense, results-oriented workout session for just 45 minutes, and this is how its name ‘F45′ came into being.

 Its website is creatively designed with unique templates that can quickly catch the attention of all its users.
-Its CTAs and social media sharing buttons are clearly displayed on all its web pages, and it also has an optimized video that showcases its facilities.
+Its CTAs and social media sharing buttons are displayed on all its web pages, and it also has an optimized video that showcases its facilities.

 5. Orange Theory Fitness